andrewjmead/wpsites/README.md

 Use a slug like `woocommerce` to install a plugin from the WordPress repository.

 Use an absolute path like `/plugin/to/symlink` to symlink a local plugin on your machine.

-# Things to keep in mind

-1. WPSites uses WP-CLI behind the scenes
-2. WPSites is not a server and doesn't care how your localhost sites are being served up